seamplex/feenox/doc/sds.md

 $
 ```

 To have an actual parametric run, an external loop has to successively call FeenoX with the parametric arguments.
-For example, say this file `cantilever.fee` fixes the face called "left" and sets a load in the negative\ $z$ direction of a mesh called `cantilever-$1-$2.msh`.
+For example, say this file `cantilever.fee` fixes the face called “left” and sets a load in the negative\ $z$ direction of a mesh called `cantilever-$1-$2.msh`.
 The output is a single line containing the number of nodes of the mesh and the displacement in the vertical direction\ $w(500,0,0)$ at the center of the cantilever's free face:

 ```{.feenox include="cantilever.fee"}
 ```